NVIDIA/spark-rapids/docs/additional-functionality/qualification-profiling-tools.md

 Below is the information the profiling tool reports, see [Profile tool Detailed Output and Examples](#profile-tool-detailed-output-and-examples) for more information and examples.
 It has 2 main modes of operation: collection and compare.
 Collection mode is when no other options are specified it simply collects information on each application individually and outputs a file per application.
 Compare mode will combine all the applications information in the same tables into a single file.
-It can also optionally output the SQL plan, the SQL graphs, and a timeline graph for each application when in collection mode.
+It can optionally output the SQL plan, the SQL graphs, and a timeline graph for each application when in collection mode.
+It can also optionally output
+CSV files for each table.

 #### A. Collect Information or Compare Information(if more than 1 event logs are as input and option -c is specified)
 - Application information